 Another way to visualize a conservation easement is to think of owning land as holding a bundle of rights.
 Each one of these rights represents the landowner’s ability to do something with their property.
 The right to build a house, to extract minerals, to lease the property, pass it on to heirs, and allow hunting are all rights that the landowner has.
 A landowner may give up certain rights associated with their property through a document called a conservation easement.

 People grant conservation easements not only because they want to protect their property from unwanted development, but they also wish to retain ownership of their land.
 By granting a conservation easement, a landowner can be assured that the property will be protected and cared for forever, regardless of who owns the land in the future.
 An additional benefit of granting a conservation easement is that the donation of an easement may provide financial advantages to the donor.

 What kind of financial advantages can result from granting a Conservation Easement?

 Many landowners receive a federal income tax deduction for the gift of a Conservation Easement.
 The Internal Revenue Service allows a deduction if the agreement is perpetual and donated “exclusively for conservation purposes.”
-The amount of the tax deduction is determined by the value of the conservation easement which is obtained through a specific appraisal process for conservation easements.
-In addition, the donor may have estate and property tax relief.
+The amount of the tax deduction is determined by the value of the conservation easement, which is obtained through a specific appraisal process for conservation easements.
+In addition to the tax deduction, the donor may have estate and property tax relief.

 What activities are allowed on land protected by a Conservation Easement?